lwang-genomics/NGS_pipeline_sn/README.md

 - Configurable via a single config.yaml

 ### Usage
-1. Copy and paste atac_seq.smk and config.yaml into the folder that stores all sample fastq files
+1. Copy and paste atac_seq.smk and config.yaml into your working folder with all sample FASTQ files

 2. Modify the config.yaml file as needed